-The Lab for Clinical and Integrative Neuroscience is part of Trinity College Institute for Neuroscience at Trinity College Dublin.
-Using advanced techniques including brain scanning, electrophysiology, and both invasive and noninvasive neuromodulation, we map how the brain responds to pathological perturbations in an adaptive or maladaptive manner to maintain homeostasis.
-More specifically, we work to understand the mechanisms of (mal)adaptive plasticity in the brain in different neurological (pain, tinnitus, Parkinson's disease, cognitive impairment) and psychiatric diseases (addiction, OCD, depression).
+The Lab for Clinical and Integrative Neuroscience (Lab CLINT) is part of Trinity College Institute for Neuroscience at Trinity College Dublin.
+Lab CLINT aims to advance fundamental knowledge of human brain function and to use this knowledge to help people with psychiatric and neurological disorders.
+Our research integrates multimodal brain imaging techniques with novel invasive and non-invasive neuromodulation techniques to determine mechanisms underlying neuroplasticity dysfunction.
+More specifically, we work to understand the mechanisms of (mal)adaptive plasticity and develop new treatment approaches for different neurological (pain, tinnitus, Parkinson's disease, cognitive impairment) and psychiatric diseases (addiction, OCD, depression).